ardatan/graphql-tools/website/docs/stitch-type-merging.md

 ## Computed fields

-APIs may leverage their own gateway layer to transport field dependencies from one subservice to another while resolving data.
-While this is not the preferred use case for type merging (autonomous subservices are always more consistent), passing merged field dependencies is supported as an alternative to [schema extensions](./stitch-schema-extensions).
+APIs may leverage the gateway layer to transport field dependencies from one subservice to another while resolving data.
+The gateway can also be used in some situations to specify which service should be used to gather the field dependencies.
 For example:

 ```js
 const productsSchema = makeExecutableSchema({